sccn/sccn.github.io/tutorials/misc/Compiled_EEGLAB.md

 Frequently asked questions
 --------------------------

--   Can I run some of my Matlab scripts on the EEGLAB compiled version?
-Yes, as long as they use standard Matlab functions or EEGLAB functions.
+-   Can I run some of my MATLAB scripts on the EEGLAB compiled version?
+Yes, as long as they use standard MATLAB functions or EEGLAB functions.

 -   Is the compiled code faster than the non compiled one?
-No, it is the same speed as the Matlab runtime engine still interprets it.
+No, it is the same speed as the MATLAB runtime engine still interprets it.
--   Is it legal since I do not own Matlab?
+-   Is it legal since I do not own MATLAB?
 Yes, it is perfectly legal.
-    Although it is illegal to run a pirated version of Matlab, it is perfectly legal to distribute the Matlab Runtime Engine and compiled Matlab code.
+    Although it is illegal to run a pirated version of MATLAB, it is perfectly legal to distribute the MATLAB Runtime Engine and compiled MATLAB code.
 -   Can I use this program for commercial applications such as my private clinical practice?
 EEGLAB is a research software package, not a clinical software package.
 The program is provided as-is with no warranty of any kind.
 Although the EEGLAB core code is released under a BSD